-and specified cryptographic key sizes [3072-, 4096-, 8192- bit] that meet the following: [assignment: list of standards].
+and specified cryptographic key sizes [3072-bit] that meet the following: [assignment: list of standards].
 (TD0500 applied)

-The TOE generates the initial set of authentication credentials using RSA-3072.
-The TOE uses the environmental PKCS#11 Cryptographic Module to generate CA, System, and TLS keys which may be either RSA or ECC, but default to RSA-3072.
+The TOE generates the initial set of authentication credentials which may be either RSA or ECC, but default to RSA-3072.
+The TOE uses the environmental PKCS#11 Cryptographic Module to generate CA, System, OCSP, and TLS keys which may be either RSA or ECC, but default to RSA-3072.